Zira3l137/gothic-organizer-rs/docs/overview.md

 - `constants.rs`: Defines application-wide constants, such as the application name, version, and paths to data directories.
 - `helpers.rs`: Provides helper functions for loading and saving configuration, session data, and profiles.
 It also includes helpers for creating styled UI components.
-- `logic`: Contains the business logic of the application, separated into modules for different concerns.
+- `services`: Contains the business logic of the application, separated into service modules for different concerns.
 - `lookup.rs`: Implements a custom `Lookup` data structure, which is a wrapper around `hashbrown::HashMap` with a more convenient API for the application's needs.
 - `profile.rs`: Defines the data structures for profiles, instances, mods, and file information.
 - `utils.rs`: Contains utility functions for file system operations, such as copying files recursively and extracting zip archives.